Reggie Williams (basketball, born 1986)

-Reginald Leon Williams II (born September 14, 1986) is an American former professional basketball player who most recently played for Science City Jena of the Basketball Bundesliga (BBL).
-He played college basketball for the Virginia Military Institute (VMI) where he is the school's all-time leading scorer.
+Reginald Leon Williams II (born September 14, 1986) is an American former professional basketball player who played seven seasons in the National Basketball Association (NBA) for five teams.
+He played college basketball for the Virginia Military Institute (VMI) where he is the school's all-time leading scorer and led the country in scoring twice.

 High school career

-Williams attended Prince George High School at Prince George, Virginia averaging 20.5 points, 13 rebounds, and eight assists per game as a senior, while sinking a total of 41 three-pointers leading his team to a 22-5 record and to the Central region quarterfinals, all of this while playing several positions, ranging from the point to the pivot.
+Williams attended Prince George High School at Prince George, Virginia averaging 20.5 points, 13 rebounds, and eight assists per game as a senior, while sinking a total of 41 three-pointers leading his team to a 22–5 record and to the Central region quarterfinals, all of this while playing several positions, ranging from the point to the pivot.

 College career

 Williams attended the Virginia Military Institute where he led the NCAA in scoring two straight seasons for the fast-paced VMI team.
-In April 2007, Williams initially decided to skip his senior season and enter the NBA Draft, but later elected to return to school for his senior season.
+In April 2007, Williams initially decided to skip his senior season and enter the NBA draft, but later elected to return to school for his senior season.
 On March 1, 2008, Williams became the state of Virginia's all-time Division I career scoring leader with 2,526 points.
 Williams graduated from VMI with a bachelor's degree in psychology.